 “As in other regions, the Syrian government faces a severe shortage of resources and rationing of basic foodstuffs and fuel in the city of Sweida.
 Added to this are high prices, the collapse of purchasing power, low wages, and damage to local agriculture due to climate change.
 Unsurprisingly, the recent government’s decision to exclude some social segments from subsidies caused widespread popular demonstrations in Sweida.
 Within days, the protest movement expanded and began raising clearer political slogans against the regime.
 Soon, Damascus sent unprecedented security and military reinforcements to the city.
 This show of force stopped the protest movement without improving economic conditions, thus likely leaving the chance for other protests to emerge.

 On the other hand, the regime's control in Sweida is shallow and indirect.
 A precarious security system compounded by the spread of gangs and weapons seem to be one of the regime's new tools to manage disorder in the Druze-dominated governorate.
 Each security apparatus is linked to a group of local armed gangs competing over areas of influence and illicit markets (including narcotics, smuggling routes to Jordan and the Gulf states, and kidnapping for ransom).
 Furthermore, independent armed local groups are generally supported by social dignitaries and Druze clerics.
 Finally, armed groups may also be linked to neighbouring countries, such as Israel and Jordan.
 This multiplicity of conflicting actors could create a fragile balance that might allow a new civil protest movement to emerge.
 However, any protest movement would still deal with local actors and their political calculations.”

-Mazen Ezzi, Independent Journalist; and an Academic Assistant, Wartime and Post-Conflict in Syria (WPCS) Project, EUI
+Mazen Ezzi, Journalist; and Researcher, Wartime and Post-Conflict in Syria (WPCS) Project, EUI

 In Idlib, HTS still has the lion's share